iceyisaak/JS-Modules/readme.md

-# Require JS Module
+# Common JS Module

-- Uses require.js
+- NodeJS Convention
-- Uses AMD Module
+- Import from 1 file, then import in the other

-> Now Obsolete
+> Typical NodeJS convention